vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Debugging/Draw Functions.md

 Make sure that the variables used in your draw functions are the same as those used by the functionality you are debugging.

 :::info
-If lines do not appear, ensure Gizmos are enabled for that view
+If lines don't appear, ensure Gizmos are enabled for that view
 :::

 #### DrawRay